crizzy9/.dotfiles/README.md

 Ctrl + o - move backwards through the jump list
-Ctrl + i - move forward to the next jump in the jumplist Ctrl + t - move forward to next item in tag list (Works like a stack so only pops) :jumps - view all jumps
+Ctrl + i - move forward to the next jump in the jumplist Ctrl + t - move forward to next item in tag list (Works like a stack so only pops) vt - select till - f for inclusive vT - select back - F for inclusive
+- Delete forward during insert mode

+ZZ (Ctrl+ w + q) (:wq) (:x) - while in normal mode.
+Save and Exit ZQ (:q!) - while in normal mode.
+Exit without saving

+:Lsp + Tab - Use Tab to autocomplete in status line :jumps - view all jumps
 :tags - view all tags
-:e - update file to latest version when updated from elsewhere :Lsp + Tab - Use Tab to autocomplete in status line
+:e - update file to latest version when updated from elsewhere

-vt - select till - f for inclusive vT - select back - F for inclusive
-ZZ (:wq) (:x) - while in normal mode.
-Save and Exit
-ZQ (:q!) - while in normal mode.
-Exit without saving Ctrl + w + q - to quit a window (telescope)

 # macros
 q <register: a-z> {do stuff} q - record macro